singer-io/tap_okta/README.md

 ## Usage
 Source config file
   - This config is to authenticate into okta.
-The Authorization is the Authorization code provide by the okta application manager.
+The Authorization code provide by the okta application manager.

         {
             "accept": "application/json",